 There are several steps for these businesses in creating mobile apps.
 The first is to reuse and adapt.
 There is no reason to start from scratch.
 They should simply reuse what works and adapt as needed.

-Finally, they should review their workload strategy in order to be ready with any future rises in mobile activity.
-The key for businesses who are supporting mobile users is to “access existing infrastructure.”
+Finally, they should review their workload strategy in order to be ready for any future rises in mobile activity.
+The key for businesses that are supporting mobile users is to “access existing infrastructure.”
 They should not worry about rewriting systems but use as much as they already have as possible.

 Looking to learn more about mobile design, check out these blogs: